-If, however, the national head of state and the state viceroys were all appointed by Canberra, as would be inevitable under a republic, it would mean that Canberra would have the power, through the viceroys, to sack defiant state governments and to keep on sacking them until it had a full hand of states subservient to its wishes.
+If, however, the national head of state and the state viceroys were all appointed by Canberra, as would be inevitable under a republic, it would mean that Canberra would have the power, though the viceroys, to sack defiant state governments and to keep on sacking them until it had a full hand of states subservient to its wishes.

 The independence of the state under the Crown, carefully written into the Australian Constitution, would be gone.